cosmic-utils/cupola/README.md

 MIT

 ## Known Bugs/Issues
+- Slideshow skips the first image due to starting before single image modal can popup.
 - ~~Single image modal blocks the use of the rest of the UI.~~
 - ~~While in gallery, no image selected, using the left and right arrow keys opens the single image modal to cycle the images.~~
-- ~~Deleting an image, currently selected or not, while an image is selected doesn't always refresh the directory.~~
+- ~~Deleting an image externally, currently selected or not, while any image is selected doesn't always refresh the directory.~~